jhautala/DS5500/Weekly-Report-02.md

 <img src="figs/harm_kern_no_oct_time_norm.png" size=600>

-## Moving Forward
 Ultimately, I think there may not be a "perfect" kernel to use for such a solution, so at this point, I think it is best to choose a provisional solution for note extraction and proceed with the subsequent steps.

+## pYIN
-Librosa supports pYIN, which seems like one of the strongest candidates, for performance reasons (including time performance, where it certainly outperforms my initial implementation of the "harmonic kernel" solution).
+Librosa supports pYIN, which seems like one of the strongest candidates, for performance reasons (strong accuracy and time performance; it is much faster than my initial implementation of the "harmonic kernel" solution and almost as good as more complex models).
 CREPE seems to do better, but that is a CNN-based solution and initial tests with pYIN were very promising.

 <img src="figs/pyin.png" size=600>